Working From Home Is None of the Government’s Business

 So they reach for their favourite trick: moralise, politicise and regulate.

 The Coalition’s ‘back to the office’ rhetoric was classic top-down conservatism of the most illiberal kind.
-Putting aside their inability to effectively communicate that they only wanted to apply their policy to public servants, they foolishly dressed the idea up as productivity and discipline.
+Putting aside their inability to effectively communicate that they only wanted to apply their WFH policy to public servants, they foolishly dressed the idea up as productivity and discipline.
 But the underlying message was simple enough: politicians know better than agencies, managers and workers how work should be organised.
-It was command-and-control nonsense, the sort of thing conservatives are supposed to oppose until they get a whiff of authority and decide they like wielding it.
+It was command-and-control nonsense, the sort of thing conservatives are supposed to oppose (until they get a whiff of authority and decide they like wielding it).

 Labor’s answer is no better.
 In some ways it is worse, because it comes wrapped in the language of rights and compassion, which makes the overreach sound noble.
 Jacinta Allan’s push to legislate work-from-home rights is not some great leap forward for freedom; it is a cynical political stunt, and a deeply illiberal one at that.
 It takes an issue that should be governed by voluntary agreement and drags it into the swamp of statutory entitlements, quasi-judicial enforcement and political posturing.